remarkjs/remark/.github/issue_template.md

 ### Expected behaviour

-Describe what should happen
+What should happen?

 ### Actual behaviour

-Describe what happens instead
+What happens instead?